MuhannedAlogaidi/react-redux.realworld-example/README.md

 **Start the application**
 `npm start -c`
 > Runs the app in development mode.
 Open http://localhost:3000 to view it in the browser.The page will reload if you make edits.
 You will see the build errors and lint warnings in the console.

+**Install redux and react-redux**
+`npm install react-redux redux`
+> To use React Redux with React app. sometimes we using --save or --save-dev

+## The Fundamentals of Redux
+> Redux is a predictable state container for JavaScript apps.
+It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.

+The fundamental concepts in Redux are called "stores" and "actions".
+A store has two parts: a plain-old JavaScript object that represents the current state of your application, and a "reducer", which is a function that describes how incoming actions modify your state.

+`const defaultState ={checked:false};
+const reducer = function(state = defaultState, action) {
+  switch (action.type) {
+    case 'TOGGLE' :
+      return {...state,checked:!state.checked}
+    default :
+      return {...state}
+  }
+  // return state => This is another way to return the default state in case of initial action };
+const store = createStore(reducer,window.__REDUX_DEVTOOLS_EXTENSION__ && window.__REDUX_DEVTOOLS_EXTENSION__());`